Highbridge Music Ltd.

 (from sleeve-note by R. Matthew Walker)

-(Incorporates the early '12 Piano Pieces' and includes 8 pieces from among them originally titled "8 Character Pieces" as published by Faber Music in 1985.)
+(Incorporates the early '12 Piano Pieces' and includes eight pieces from among them which were titled "Eight Character Pieces" when first published by Faber Music Ltd in 1985.)

 (selected works) |